Every dog who spends a lot of time outdoors needs a dog house.

-- LARGE DOG HOUSE: The raised floors & side moats of the outdoor pet house drains water & keeps pets...
+- LARGE DOG HOUSE: The raised floors and side moats of the outdoor pet house drains water and keeps...

-- KENNELS & HOUSES: Crate & kennel training is vital for dog safety & comfort.
-We provide traditional...
+- KENNELS and HOUSES: Crate and kennel training is vital for dog safety and comfort.
+We provide...

 Features: The Petmate Indigo is a dome- or igloo-style dog house that is a great option for owners living in wet climates.

 The rounded design helps ensure rainwater and snow will roll right off the house, and the innovative ventilation system helps provide plenty of airflow and keep the interior nice and dry.